nitrictech/docs/docs/guides/git-actions.md

     branches:
       - main
 ```
 Configure the environment properties required by Nitric's dependency Pulumi as GitHub secrets.
+Which can be found by navagating to `https://github.com/{user}/{project}/settings/secrets/actions`.

 - PULUMI_ACCESS_TOKEN